About RGraph and Richard Heyes (the author)

 - Claus Tøndering for catching a bug in the event system.

 - Graeme Elsworthy for some updates and documentation to the Gauge chart labels.

 - Anthony Kuma for some updates to the Line chart ingraph labels.

 - Zsolt for some updates to the Line chart documentation and HBar updates.

 - Amjad Moghul for the documentation layout style.

 Contact information and support

-If you have a support question you can send a message to the RGraph support team using the support forum.
+If you have a support question you can send me a message using the form on this page.